statOmics/pda19-20/pages/software4stats.md

 ![](./figs/rstudio-session.jpg)

+### 3. Install the Docker locally

+#### 3.1 Generate docker image

-- You can install your own local docker by downloading the entire repository and invoking
+- You can install your own local docker by downloading the entire repository and invoking in a console:

 ```
 docker build <path to proteomicsShortCourse directory> -t msqrob_docker
 ```

-### Install the Docker on local machines
+#### 3.2 Install the Docker on local machines

 1. Open a terminal
 ![Figure Launch Docker 1](./figs/installDocker1.png)